Your money and benefits during an ESA reconsideration

 - carry on claiming JSA

 - appeal the decision to an independent tribunal.

 If you appeal, you can go back onto ESA.
 This will not happen automatically.
-You will continue to be paid JSA or IS unless you contact the ESA Centre to ask for your ESA to be reinstated.
+You will continue to be paid JSA or IS unless you contact the DfC to ask for your ESA to be reinstated.
 You'll have to continue to provide fit notes.